 In light of this the capital budget continues to invest in our asset base, in particular vehicle replacement, refurbishment/replacement of stations, new IT requirements and new operational equipment.
-This gives rise to a capital program of £20m over the next five years.
+This gives rise to a capital program of £23m over the next five years.

-This includes the re-build of Preston Fire Station, and we will start to look at options for this in the new financial year although any building works are unlikely to start until the latter part of 2017/18.
+This includes the re-build of Preston Fire Station, and we will start to look at options for this in 2017/18 although any building works are unlikely to start until the early part of 2018/19.